Welcome Aboard!

 Typical Day on the East Cape

-4:30am - Grab a cup of joe and enjoy the ocean breezes or a wake up dip in the pool.
+4:30am - Grab a cup of joe and enjoy the ocean breeze or a wake up dip in the pool.

 5:00am - Continental breakfast is served